InformaticsMatters/squonk/openshift/ansible/README.md

     ansible-playbook playbooks/infra/undeploy.yaml

 ## Playbooks for the infrastructure database
-You can add and remove users and databases to the Infrastructure database using two convenient playbooks (refer to them for documentation): -
+Other applications might want to use the PostgreSQL database that is deployed in the Infrastructure project.
+Typically you might want to create a new database and create a user for that database.
+You can do this using two convenient playbooks (refer to them for documentation): -

     ansible-playbook playbooks/infra/create-user-db.yaml \
         -e new_db=mydb \